Vietnam.vn - Nền tảng quảng bá Việt Nam

 Các đại biểu tại Hội thảo 'Khu vực tự do thương mại lục địa châu Phi (AfCFTA): Cơ hội và thách thức đối với Việt Nam' ngày 24/5 tại Hà Nội. (

-The workshop is part of a series of activities to celebrate Africa Day (May 25), and reflects the African Union (AU) theme for 2023 as “The Year of AfCFTA: Accelerating the implementation of African Continental Free Trade”.
+The workshop is part of a series of activities commemorating Africa Day (May 25), and also reflects the African Union's (AU) theme for 2023: "Year of AfCFTA: Accelerating the Implementation of Free Trade on the African Continent".

-At the 18th Plenary Session in Addis Ababa, Ethiopia in January 2012, African leaders decided to establish the African Continental Free Trade Area (AfCFTA).
+At the 18th Plenary Session in Addis Ababa, Ethiopia, in January 2012, African leaders decided to establish the African Continental Free Trade Area (AfCFTA).

 Các đại biểu cho rằng Việt Nam cần xác định phương thức hợp tác mới với châu Phi vì sự phát triển bền vững và thịnh vượng chung của cả hai bên.(Nguồn: BTC)